 The easiest way to use MFA-Duo is with your smartphone.
-Pressing “Approve” on the login request takes less than 5 seconds.
-But if your smartphone has some issues, don’t worry.
+When prompted to authenticate, select “Send a push” and you will get a notification on your smartphone.
+Simply press “Approve” on your smartphone and login in less than 5 seconds.
+If your smartphone has some issues, don’t worry.
 We have you covered.
 There are several ways for you to authenticate with MFA even if your phone stops functioning.
-Get help at dozens of DoIT Pop-Up Help Desks (access the Google doc using your NetID@wisc.edu) or Visit the MFA portal to find the following options:
+Get help at dozens of DoIT Pop-Up Help Desk locations (access the Google doc using your NetID@wisc.edu) or Visit the MFA portal to find the following options:

 Manage MFA preferences and devices

 This option allows you to have a backup device.
 You can add a table, a token/fob (2 options available) or a security key (one option available).
 Simply visit the DoIT Walk-In Help Desk at 1210 W Dayton St and select one free token/fob or security key that best fits your need.
 Once you have your device you can add it via the “Manage MFA Preferences and Devices” link.